xw-hu/SINet/README.md

 1. Modify the `run_SINet_2_branch.m` in `SINet/examples/kitti_car`.
 It will generate the detection results in one `txt` file.

-2. Use other methods to calculate the Average Precision such as VOC2012 criterion or KITTI criterion for your results (in `SINet/examples/lsvh_result`, we use the implementation of VOC2011 evaluation code to calculate the mAP for our LSVH dataset).
+2. Use other methods to calculate the Average Precision such as VOC2012 criterion or KITTI criterion for your results (in `SINet/examples/lsvh_result`, we use the implementation of VOC2011 evaluation code to calculate the mAP in our LSVH dataset).